stepin104287/Calculator/Requirement/readme.md

 4. Calculator takes the inputs using electronic components called logic gates.
 5. Each and every calculator may be programmed to calculate a different degree of accuracy so different calculators gives different  values.

+# SWOT ANALYSIS

+STRENGTHS

+1.It is user friendly
+2.Good battery backup
+3.Stores the data
+4.It is convenient to carry
+5.Broad variety of products are available.

+WEAKNESS

+1.Cost is high
+2.Accurate sensors are required
+3.Launching products is slower.
+4.Growth is less because of high feature gadgets are already in the market

+OPPORTUNITIES

+1.Small size and less weight
+2.Its convenient to carry
+3.Replacement is easy

+THREATS

+1.Their slower growth in technological innovation will bring a significant threat in the upcoming dynamic world.
+2.Competitors are more for products.

 # 4W and 1H
 4W AND 1H OF CALCULATOR